carlo-dev-git/QtWebApp/README.txt

 Demo2 shows how to link against the shared library.
 Build the project QtWebApp to generate the shared library.

+Please do not send me pull requests for new features.

 Stefan Frings
 http://stefanfrings.de